Salida, CO Adventure Itinerary You may have never heard of Salida, Colorado, a quaint town in the C ..Read more

 After your river adventure, watch advanced paddlers taking turns on the whitewater course right downtown while you sip margaritas at Boathouse Cantina on the river.

 While none of the fourteeners can be described as anything close to easy, some of the more commonly hiked peaks include Mt.
 Yale, Mt.
 Huron, and Mt.
 Antero.
 These peaks offer mind-blowing views, especially once you get above the treeline.
 If this is your first fourteener, be prepared to walk slow, take breaks when needed, and bring lots of water and fuel.
 When you reach the summit, relish the 360-degree panorama of snowy peaks as far as the eye can see!

-Relax your sore muscles with a soak in the hot springs after your action-packed trip.
+Relax your sore muscles with a soak in one of the area’s hot springs after your action-packed adventure.
 An obvious choice is the Cottonwood hot springs about 30 minutes away in Buena Vista.
 These popular hot springs have one large pool and several smaller, more intimate tubs, as well as a café.